 How to install nanostack

 One command.
-Works with Claude Code, Cursor, Codex, Gemini CLI, Amp, Cline, OpenCode, and Antigravity.
+Verified adapters today: Claude Code, Cursor, OpenAI Codex, OpenCode, and Gemini CLI.

 Install